 Firstly congratulations!
 The journey to your wedding day / commitment ceremony is best parts exciting and some parts stressful – your wedding day should be fun and full of love – that’s where we come in.

-We offer an array of ceremony enhancements/rituals.
-Examples of which are listed below:
+We offer an array of ceremony enhancements/rituals to really personalise your ceremony.
+Examples of some of the most popular rituals are listed below:

 There is a huge growing trend in incorporating old Irish traditions into wedding ceremonies and couples are choosing to ‘tie the knot’ more and more.
 Handfasting dates back to Celtic times and in Brehon law a marriage was made official by the binding of hands.